Bashilor/CryptoAPI/doc/footer.md

-2017 | CrytoAPI - All rights reserved.
+2017 | AnoPay - All rights reserved.